Despite similarities in syntax construction and predefined argument references, MAQL is not the same as SQL.

 At the technical level, the GoodData Platform separates the way data is stored in the database (physical data model) from the way the data objects related to each other (logical data model).
-Project developers create the logical data model through a simple, graphical interface, and when the model is published to a project, the physical data model is created or updated accordingly.
+Workspace developers create the logical data model through a simple, graphical interface, and when the model is published to a workspace, the physical data model is created or updated accordingly.

 MAQL vs SQL

 MAQL allows you to write complex and powerful report metrics in a fraction of the time compared to SQL.
 Just take a look below: